Skip to content

 Software Stack Add

-This SoftwareStackAdd object adds one or more software items to the software stack registry.
+This SoftwareStackAdd object adds one or more software items to a pool's software stack.

 json